-Boiling Point, starring Stephen Graham and directed by Philip Barantini, has premiered at the Karlovy Vary International Film Festival.
-It is a feature film shot in one continuous take following the turbulent life of a restaurant kitchen and the tensions within.
+Boiling Point, starring Stephen Graham and directed by Philip Barantini, premiered at the Karlovy Vary International Film Festival in August to critical acclaim.
+It is a feature film shot in one continuous take, following the turbulent times of a restaurant kitchen and the tensions within.
 It is a visceral, warts-and-all look at the dark side of kitchen culture that might be the closest to reality a cinematic depiction can get.

 Famed for his acclaimed collaborations with Shane Meadows, Liverpudlian Graham starts as head chef of a restaurant and follows a night’s service around Christmas.
 The film will be released in the UK via Vertigo on 19 November.